starwit/lj-projectbuilder/docs/installation/development-installation.md

 #### Backend Debugging

 You can start the spring boot application in debug mode.
-See Spring Boot documentation for futher details.
-The easiest way is, to use debug functionality integrated in your IDE like VS code.
+See Spring Boot documentation for further details.
+The easiest way is, to use debug functionality integrated with your IDE like VS Code.

 ### MariaDB Client